a356617605/Quantitative-three-dimensional-imaging-of-chemical-short-range-order-via-machine-learning-enhanced-a/README.md

 *Corresponding authors, yue.li@mpie.de (Y. L.); z.wang@csu.edu.cn (Z. W.); b.gault@mpie.de (B. G.)

-Chemical short-range order (CSRO) refers to atoms of specific elements self-organising within a disordered crystalline matrix to form particular atomic neighbourhoods that modify mechanical and functional properties of materials.
-CSRO is typically characterized indirectly, using volume-averaged (e.g. X-ray/neutron scattering) or through projection (i.e. two-dimensional) microscopy techniques that fail to capture the complex, three-dimensional atomistic architectures.
-Quantitative assessment of CSRO and concrete structure-property relationships remain unachievable.
-Here, we present a machine-learning enhanced approach to break the inherent resolution limits of atom probe tomography to reveal three-dimensional analytical imaging of the size and morphology of multiple CSRO.
-We showcase our approach by addressing a long-standing question encountered in a body-centred-cubic Fe-18Al (at.%) solid solution alloy that sees anomalous property changes upon heat treatment.
-After validating our method against artificial data for ground truth, we unearth non-statistical B2-CSRO (FeAl) instead of the generally-expected D03-CSRO (Fe3Al).
-Our approach is also validated on CSRO detected in the Fe-Ga system.
+Chemical short-range order (CSRO) refers to atoms of specific elements self-organising within a disordered crystalline matrix to form particular atomic neighbourhoods.
+CSRO is typically characterized indirectly, using volume-averaged or through projection microscopy techniques that fail to capture the three-dimensional atomistic architectures.
+Here, we present a machine-learning enhanced approach to break the inherent resolution limits of atom probe tomography enabling three-dimensional imaging of multiple CSROs.
+We showcase our approach by addressing a long-standing question encountered in body-centred-cubic Fe-Al alloys that see anomalous property changes upon heat treatment.
+We use it to evidence non-statistical B2-CSRO instead of the generally-expected D03-CSRO.
 We introduce quantitative correlations among annealing temperature, CSRO, and nano-hardness and electrical resistivity.
-The proposed strategy can be generally employed to investigate short/medium/long-range ordering phenomena in a vast array of materials and help design future high-performance materials.
+Our approach is further validated on modified D03-CSRO detected in Fe-Ga.
+The proposed strategy can be generally employed to investigate short/medium/long-range ordering phenomena in different materials and help design future high-performance materials.

 The codes incude three modules.
 1 Synthetic z-SDMs bank: Generating artificial APT data along the <002> containing either a randomly distributed BCC-matrix, D03 and B2 CSRO.
 2 1DCNN: Training 1DCNN to obtain an BCC-matrix/D03-CSRO/B2-CSRO multi-class classification model.
 3 Exp: Applications of this model in FeAl to obtain the 3D CSRO distributions.

 System requirements:
 The CNN was implemented using Keras 2.2.4 with the TensorFlow 1.13.1 backend on Python 3.7.
 Others are performed on Python 3.7.

+Demo data:
+An annealed Fe-Al APT demo data is provided in https://doi.org/10.6084/m9.figshare.23989050.